KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 * While the summary mentions OSRS, there is currently no OSRS specific content in this mod (though there is Dagannoth Kings at least)
 * Currently all added as Combat areas

+## Global droptable
+* Several items separately rolled for by all or a certain group of monsters

 ## Dagannoth Kings
 * Meant to be somewhat low-level encounters
 * Rewards T30 rings